 9.5m shelved books = approx. 1 cubic metre

 6.5m shelved standard archive boxes = approx. 1 cubic metre

-We can advise you at our visit on the most appropriate way to approach this and the best materials, but you will need to speak to a removal firm or art handling company to obtain quotations for advice and assistance on packaging for safe transit.
+3.1 We can advise you at our visit on the most appropriate way to approach this and the best materials, but you will need to speak to a removal firm or art handling company to obtain quotations for advice and assistance on packaging for safe transit.
+You can ask for a site visit by our removals partner Jamie Briggs Ltd to advise and quote.
 If you have your own resources to do the packing and supply the packing/storage materials, this will make the process easier and may be cheaper.
-If you need a conservator to help with getting this done, and/or with cleaning materials before packing, NCS can provide you with a team at an affordable day rate and you will need to provide the packaging materials.
+If you need a conservator to help with getting this done, and/or with cleaning collections before packing, NCS can provide you with a team at an affordable day rate and you will need to provide the packaging materials.
 Removals/art handling companies will give you a quote to pack up and crate items for transport if you ask them to include this in their price.

-The storage rental contract will be with Restore Group Plc.
-NCS has a separate contract with Restore to direct the specification of storage buildings and services and to monitor these to ensure that the environment and other factors are maintained within the BS/PD5454:2012 standards.
+6.1 The storage rental contract will be with Restore Group Plc.
+NCS has a separate contract with Restore to direct the specification of storage buildings and services and to monitor these to ensure that the environment and other factors are maintained within EN 16893:2018 and BS 4971:2017.
 NCS acts on your behalf to help ensure that your collections are well protected and if we are unhappy with Restore's service we are empowered to instruct you to stop paying the rent until fixed.

-Personnel accessing the store itself have to be accompanied by a member of Restore staff at all times, so this is could become an expensive option and not encouraged in normal circumstances.
-However, office and workshop spaces next to the storage shelter are available for rent for c£25 per day and objects can be retrieved and delivered to this area to allow clients to work with anything being stored.
+7.1 Personnel accessing the store itself have to be accompanied by a member of Restore staff at all times, so this is could become an expensive option and not encouraged in normal circumstances.
+However, office and workshop spaces next to the storage shelter are available for rent from £25 per half day and £50 per full day and objects can be retrieved and delivered to this area to allow clients to work with anything being stored.

 For more information contact: email@example.com.